LeaCollin0518/EMNIST_ImageClassification/README.md

 ## Instructions to run the code

-* Load the training and test sets and put them in a subdirectory of wherever you are running the code and call the subdirectory 'data'
+* Download the training and test sets from the Kaggle website and put them in the 'data' directory without renaming the files

-* Run the PreProcessing.ipynb file
+* Run the PreProcessing.ipynb file in jupyter notebook
 	* This will create the final preprocessed data files used in subsequent .ipynb files (both for the training and test data)
-	* This file will also create intermediate data files such as "bw_rescaled_x.csv" which contains all of the images with black background and white digits with the largest digit extracted (~96% accuracte extraction of the images)
+	* This file will also create intermediate data files such as "bw_rescaled_x.csv" which contains all of the images with black background and white digits with the largest digit extracted (~96% accuracte extraction of the largest digit)

 * Run any of the LogisticRegression.ipynb, NeuralNet.ipynb, and ConvNet.ipynb files in jupyter notebook
 	* You should be able to press play in the jupyter notebook and have the code run